 Terrer Lab | Climate + Ecology

-Zhang, Yong, et al. Global Change Biology 30.5 (2024): e17309.
+Y Zhang, et al. Global Change Biology (2024).

 Global soil nitrogen (N) cycling remains poorly understood due to its complex driving mechanisms.
 Here, we present a comprehensive analysis of global soil δ15N, a stable isotopic signature indicative of the N input–output balance, using a machine-learning approach on 10,676 observations from 2670 sites.
 Our findings reveal prevalent joint effects of climatic conditions, plant N-use strategies, soil properties, and other natural and anthropogenic forcings on global soil δ15N.
 The joint effects of multiple drivers govern the latitudinal distribution of soil δ15N, with more rapid N cycling at lower latitudes than at higher latitudes.
 In contrast to previous climate-focused models, our data-driven model more accurately simulates spatial changes in global soil δ15N, highlighting the need to consider the joint effects of multiple drivers to estimate the Earth's N budget.
 These insights contribute to the reconciliation of discordances among empirical, theoretical, and modeling studies on soil N cycling, as well as sustainable N management.

-Macfarlane, Maria, et al. (2024).
+M Macfarlane, et al. (2024).
+MCSC White Paper.

 Nature-based solutions (NBS) to climate change, which harness natural ecosystems to achieve diverse environmental objectives, are becoming increasingly central to climate action plans due in large part to their multifaceted benefits and potential for immediate scalability.
 This white paper explores the classes of ecosystem intervention that present these salient opportunities to mitigate climate change.
 Interventions that enhance and preserve ecosystems provide opportunities to protect and strengthen the terrestrial carbon sink, while also reversing the degradation and damage caused by centuries of human development.
 The paper explains the strategic vision for NBS engagement, which is developing through industry-academic partnership at the MIT Climate & Sustainability Consortium (MCSC).
 The white paper explores different yet complementary sides of the multifaceted measurement and NBS conversations.